-Parking: The Verizon Center parking garage is located 6th Street NW underneath the building.
-It is only open for concerts at a charge of $27 for event parking.
-The garage is not open for public parking for Washington Wizards or Washington Capitals games, with the only exception being for persons with disabilities.
-The garage opens 1.5 hours before game/show time and closes 1 hour after the conclusion of the game or event.
+Parking: The Capital One Arena has its own parking garage located on 6th Street NW underneath the building and is only open for concerts at a charge of $30 for event parking.
+The garage is not open for public parking for Washington Wizards or Washington Capitals games.
+Accessible parking locations are available on a first come, first served basis and are not guaranteed.
+During NBA and NHL playoffs, parking is by permit only.
+The garage opens 1.5 hours before game/show time and closes 1 hour after the conclusion of the game or event..

 Metrorail: Red, Yellow, and Green Line stop for Gallery Place-Chinatown.